 RSA renewed its authority to offer a Scrip Dividend Scheme to shareholders at the 2014 AGM.
-The Company did not offer a Scrip Dividend alternative in respect of the final 2014, or interim 2015, Ordinary dividend.
+The Company will not be offering a Scrip Dividend alternative in respect of the final 2016 Ordinary dividend.

 The Scrip Dividend Scheme terms and conditions were updated in May 2016—download them as a PDF.